-The ultimate tool to help prevent accidental activation of your SOS beacon!Designed by SOSlock, Ships from Canada
+The ultimate tool to help prevent accidental activation of your SOS beacon!Designed by SOSlock in Canada

 Protect your inReach or Spot beacon from accidental activation!
 Created by a Search & Rescue responder in British Colubmia, the SOSlock is designed to give you peace of mind when storing your inRe...Read More…